-You may choose to get health care at any time for any reason.
 This benefit is only for Medicare Part A inpatient services (non-medical health care services).
-Medicare will only pay for non-medical health care services provided by religious non-medical health care institutions.

 L2.
 Getting care from a religious non-medical health care institution

 To get care from a religious non-medical health care institution, you must sign a legal document that says you are against getting medical treatment that is "non-excepted."